l'chaim

 Definitions

 interj.
-A traditional toast exclaimed before drinking.
+'Cheers'; a traditional toast exclaimed before drinking.

 Example Sentences